ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 `cactus-align` does not yet scale to whole human genomes, but this can be worked around by decomposing into chromosomes as [described in the example below](hprc-graph-construction).

+**Important**: If you built from source, you must run `build-tools/downloadPangenomeTools` in order to install the extra binary dependencies required for the pangenome pipeline.

 ## Evolver Simulation Example

 This is a very small example along the same lines as Cactus's "evolverMammals" test.
 Begin by constructing the minigraph: